-Union Pacific Railroad’s Commitment to Health & Safety
+Union Pacific Railroad’s Commitment to Safety

 CEO Statement

-We are committed to continuous efforts to identify and manage safety risks associated with the operation of our business.
-Union Pacific encourages and supports employee engagement in workplace safety to create a Total Safety Workplace.
-We strive to prevent all incidents, injuries and occupational illnesses through the active participation of all involved.
+Union Pacific fosters a culture of safety by encouraging and supporting employee engagement to create a Total Safety Workplace.
+We strive to prevent incidents, injuries and occupational illnesses through the active participation of everyone involved.
+Below you will find our Safety Policy, which aligns with federal and state law.

-Below you will find our Health and Safety Policy.
-This policy was created to align with all federal and state laws and regulations.
-Thank you for your continued support and commitment while we strive to set a positive example for our communities.
+Thank you for your continued support and commitment while we strive to lead by example in our communities.

 Jim Vena, CEO